-- Gold got back to oversold and broke support at the 200-dma this past week. - We are sitting on our stop-loss for the position currently, and had previously sold half our position. - With the "QE4" back in play, the "safety trade" may be off the table for a while.
-So, if we get stopped out of our holdings, we will look to buy them back at lower levels. - Short-Term Positioning: Neutral - o Last week: Hold remaining position. - o This week: Hold remaining position. - Stop-loss for whole position moved up to \$137.50 - Long-Term Positioning: Neutral
+- Gold got back to oversold and broke support at the 200-dma previously. - We are sitting on our stop-loss for the position currently, and had previously sold half our position. - With the "QE4" back in play, the "safety trade" may be off the table for a while.
+So, if we get stopped out of our holdings, we will look to buy them back at lower levels. - Short-Term Positioning: Neutral - Last week: Hold remaining position. - This week: Hold remaining position. - Stop-loss for whole position moved up to \$137.50 - Long-Term Positioning: Neutral